Labs64/GuideChimp/plugins/triggers/README.md

 ## Triggers

-This plugin allows you to trigger GuideChimp events such as `"next"`, `"previous"`, `"stop"` or your custom events upon HTML DOM elements change.
+This plugin allows you to trigger GuideChimp events such as `"next"`, `"previous"`, `"stop"` or your custom events upon HTML DOM elements events.

 You can set up triggers globally and for each step individually.

+### Use Cases

+- Show user new function in the system and automatically continue to the next tour step after user performed suggested action

 ### How To Use